11th Illinois Infantry Regiment

 The 11th Regiment Illinois Volunteer Infantry was an infantry regiment from Illinois that served in the Union Army during the American Civil War.
 In April 1861, it was formed as a three-month volunteer unit, and in July 1861 it was reorganized as a three-year unit, in which role it served until the end of the war.
 Two of its commanding officers were promoted to brigadier general and led major units during the war.
 In its first major action at Fort Donelson the regiment suffered terrible losses.
-The 11th Illinois also fought at Shiloh, Riggins Hill, Vicksburg, First Yazoo City, Second Yazoo City, and Fort Blakely.
+The 11th Illinois also fought at Shiloh, Riggins Hill, Vicksburg, First Yazoo City, Second Yazoo City, and Fort Blakeley.
 In April 1863, the 109th Illinois Infantry Regiment was disbanded and its enlisted men transferred into the 11th Illinois.
 The regiment was mustered out of service in July 1865.

 Three-month unit

 The original 11th Illinois Infantry Regiment organized at Springfield, Illinois.
 It was mustered into three-months' service on 30 April 1861 by Captain John Pope.
 The regiment traveled to Villa Ridge on 5 May and was stationed in that location until 20 June.
 Subsequently, the unit moved to Bird's Point, Missouri from which Companies A and B participated in an expedition to Little River on 22–23 June.
 It remained at Bird's Point until 30 July when it was mustered out of service.
 During its service 10 men died of disease.
 Its field officers were Colonel W. H. L. Wallace, Lieutenant Colonel J. Warren Filler of Effingham, and Major Thomas E. G. Ransom of Vandalia.
 During service, the regiment ranged between 833 and 933 in strength, while 916 men were mustered out.